elamaran619/amazon-quicksight-user-guide/doc_source/troubleshoot-connect-mysql.md

-# I can't connect to MySQL \(SSL & Authorization\)<a name="troubleshoot-connect-mysql"></a>
+# I Can't Connect to MySQL \(Issues with SSL and Authorization\)<a name="troubleshoot-connect-mysql"></a>

- To check on some common connection issues in MySQL, follow the steps described here\.
+To check on some common connection issues in MySQL, use the following steps\.
 This procedure helps you find out if you have enabled SSL and granted usage rights\.

-1. First, check /etc/my\.cnf to make sure SSL is enabled for MySQL\.
+1. Check /etc/my\.cnf to make sure SSL is enabled for MySQL\.

-   Then, go into MySQL and run:
+1. In MySQL, run the following command\.

    ```
    show status like 'Ssl%';
    ```

-   These results show that SSL is working:
+   If SSL is working, you see results like the following\.

    ```
    +--------------------------------+----------------------+